hungdaqq/Smarthome-IoT/README.md

 ## About The Project

 <p align="justify">
 This project is aimed at creating a smart home system that can control various devices in a house using internet connectivity.
 The system will allow the user to remotely control the lights, temperature, and appliances in their home, and receive real-time updates about their status.
-Below are the project requirements:
+Below are the project
-  - MQTT
-  - HTTP
 </p>
+- About protocols: MQTT or CoAP for devices to Gateway/Edge and HTTP for Gateway/Edge to Cloud server.
+- Sensor devices must be operated in power-saving mode.
+- Mobile application or browser for the user interface.
+- Internal control and Internet-based control.

 <!-- GETTING STARTED -->
 ## Getting Started